Carmona, Cavite: Climate

 The predominant wind direction comes from the south-west during the month of June to September and from the north-west during the month of October to January, while from February to April, the wind is coming from the southeast, predominantly in the month of May.

 The average humidity of Carmona is 81%.
-This makes the municipality cooler than the Metropolitan Manila Area where the average humidity is higher.
+This makes the city cooler than Metro Manila proper where the average humidity is higher.

 Soil properties

 The eastern side of Cavite consists of Carmona clay loam with streaks of Carmona clay loam steep phase and Carmona sandy clay loam.
 This type of soil is granular with tuffaceous material and concretions.
 It is hard and compact when dry, sticky and plastic when wet.
 This type of soil is planted with rice with irrigation or sugarcane without irrigation.
 Fruit trees such as mango, avocado and citrus are also grown in this type of soil.

 Mineral resources

 Cavite coastal areas have marl and conglomerate sedimentary rocks and some igneous rocks which are prominent in the high, mountainous regions of the western part of the province.
 Carmona reserves and deposits of sand, clay and gravel materials are found in Sitio Ulong Tubig, Mabuhay.